intel/yask/README.md

 ## Backward-compatibility notices
 ### Version 4
-* Version 4.03.00 has the following notices:
+* Version 4.03.00 is a significant release with the following notices:
   - Enforces each stencil equation to update non-scratch vars with offsets of +/-1 from the step-dimension on the LHS, e.g., `A(t+1, x, y) EQUALS B(t, x, y+1)`.